KyreenaH/Designing-for-Web/README.md

   12. Never forget the importance of the content “above the fold”; this is where users first land, and your main priority for getting the user to stay on the page/ website.
 Get them interested, let them know that this is where they want to be by appealing to their needs - this is generally considered to mean providing them with information on the site, so they know they’re in the right place for what they’re after.

   13. Be consistent in your design.
-Don’t have many different sized buttons and navs.
+Don’t have many different sized buttons and other elements.
 This is where smart objects really come in handy, as you can duplicate them and have changes saved across every duplicate, for consistency.

   14. I highly recommend trying to “break” your design, by adding in more content than you designed for, then fixing the result.
 You need to make sure the design is flexible, particularly because the text will inevitably be translated to a different language, which WILL break it.
 Another aspect of this, is not using lorem ipsum, but instead using similar content thrown in with some language context.
-For example, if I’m designing a user name display for a user profile, I’ll try names from different cultures, like Liu Mark, Sanchan Prajeet, Bjork Rykasdottar.
+For example, if I’m designing a user name display for a user profile, I’ll try names from different cultures, like Liu Sam, Sanchan Prajeet, Bjork Rykasdottar, as well as hyphenated names, like Sarah-Jane Innott-Lester.

-  15. On the note of cultures and names: if you need a user to provide their name, a single field is best, due to the many different name treatments across cultures e.g. the Chinese traditionally place their last name first.
+  15. On the note of cultures and names: if you need a user to provide their name, a single field is best, due to the many different name treatments across cultures e.g. the Chinese traditionally place their last name first, which makes "first name" and "last name" unhelpful.

   16. Consult with the developers frequently about whether something will be possible or not, or if they may know a better way of doing it.
 An open dialogue throughout the project is very important.